-The landscape of your property and the environment around it play an important role in the health conditions of your building structure and the overall health of your foundation.
-There are many factors that are responsible for causing structural damage on a building.
-For example, the humidity and the water index of the soils beneath effect the homes when the soils contract or expand.
-Depending on the soil’s water content the response of the soils will immediately be to expand with excess hydrogen particles from water, or to contract and shrink when the aggregate soil lacks hydration.
+The landscape of your property and the environment around it play an important role in the overall health of your home and foundation.
+There are many factors that are responsible for causing structural damage to a home.
+For example, the moisture content in the ground beneath your foundation can cause the soil to contract or expand, which could affect your entire home.
+Depending on the soil’s water content, the response of the soil will immediately be to expand with excess hydrogen particles from water or to contract when the soil lacks hydration.

-Having control of the moisture levels in the soils beneath your structure seems like an impossible task.
-When logically taking into consideration the fact that simply watering your foundation won’t be the only factor you need to take into deliberation, in order to step in a forward direction to a balanced moisture index, without much change to the volume of the soils.
-We have to take into mind other environmental factors, for instance the atmosphere and its temperature; at what rate is the water evaporating, or factors such as what vegetation around your foundation is using its roots to drain the water from the soils.
+Having control of the moisture levels in the soils beneath your structure may seem like an impossible task.
+That’s simply because watering your foundation won’t be the only factor you need to take into account in order to step in a forward direction to a balanced soil moisture content without much change to the volume of the soil.
+In that case, you should also consider a few additional environmental factors, such as:

-Having a proper drainage system in place can help facilitate the tedious process when faced with the project of reducing the movement of your foundation.
-There are several drainage options and picking the right one is just depending on your personal situation or components that pertain to the environmental elements your property faces.
+Having a proper drainage system in place can help you eliminate the recurrent changes in the soil moisture content along with the movement of your foundation.
+There are several drainage options and picking the right one is dependent on the environmental elements that typically affect your property.

-Having proper ways to drainage water from your property is crucial.
-Not only does a drainage system help keep water away from a foundation, but they also prevent water damage by intercepting excess water, and can help control water content surrounding your home.
-There are several ways that you can implement a proper drainage system to your home.
+Having proper ways to drain water from your home is crucial.
+Not only does a drainage system divert water away from your foundation, but it also prevents water damage by collecting excess water and controlling the soil water content around your home.
+Here are several ways you can implement a proper drainage system around your home:

-Compacted soils hold less oxygen making it difficult for plants to survive and grow in this environment.
-There are some treatments you can put in your soil to help with compaction.
-Some solutions can be the use lawn aerators, soil conditioners, or a simple layer of mulch to help can help prevent water runoff.
+Compacted soil also holds less oxygen, making it difficult for plants to survive and thrive in that environment.
+If you have compacted soil around your property, there are a few ways to improve it.
+For instance, some solutions can be the use of lawn aerators, soil conditioners, or a simple layer of mulch that can help prevent water runoff.

-I recommend that before setting your mind on a drainage system you draw out a drainage plan, and take into consideration all the different factors that are playing a role in the excess water your property needs help dealing with.
-Choosing only one system can be effective, but a well thought out drainage plan to help organize the spare water flow.
-Organizing a well thought out plan can help you integrate different drainage techniques that engage, or interact with each other in order to smooth out the process of moving standing water from your yard into desired areas.
+Before selecting a specific drainage system for your property, it’s important to draw out a plan and take into consideration all the factors that are playing a role in the drainage problems that are affecting your property.
+Choosing only one system can be effective.
+But a well-thought-out drainage plan will allow you to integrate different drainage solutions to finally build the best drainage system for your property.
+Furthermore, using different drainage solutions that interact with each other will smooth out the process of driving standing water away from your foundation and direct it toward other areas.